corelight/Chronicle/corelight_md.md

 ## Before you begin

 * Verify the version of your Corelight sensor.
-The Corelight parser was designed for version 27.4 and earlier.
+The Corelight Chronicle parser was designed for version 27.4 and earlier.
 Later versions of the Corelight sensor might have additional logs that would not be collected, parsed, and sent to Chronicle.
 * ????
 WHAT IS A GOLD PARSER Before you use the Gold parser, review the changes in field mappings between the default parser and Gold parser listed in this document.
 As part of the migration, ensure that the rules, searches, dashboards, or other processes that depend on the original fields use the updated fields.
 * ????
 ARE THERE ANY OTHER CONSIDERABLE PRE_REQS THAT A CUSTOMER NEEDS TO KNOW?

+## Configure the Corelight sensor exporter

+Configure syslog out

+## Configure the Chronicle forwarder

+Configure syslog in

 <h3>Field mapping reference: CORELIGHT - Common Fields </h3>